GStreamer/gstreamer/markdown/design/latency.md

 should be that of vsink.

-Note that because of the presence of a live source (vsrc), the pipeline can be set to playing before sink is able to preroll.
+Note that because of the presence of a live source (vsrc), the pipeline can be set to playing before the sink is able to preroll.
 Without compensation for the live source, this might lead to synchronisation problems because the latency should be configured in the element before it can go to PLAYING.